OCamlverse/ocamlverse.github.io/content/basic_libraries.md

 * The standard library's String module is somewhat limited currently.
 * Containers has an expanded String module, with iteration functions etc.
-* [AString](https://github.com/dbuenzli/astring)  is an alternative implementation of expanded string functionality, with less regard for standard library compatibility
+* [AString](https://github.com/dbuenzli/astring): an alternative implementation of expanded string functionality, with less regard for standard library compatibility
+* [Bigstring](https://github.com/c-cube/ocaml-bigstring): allows handling C-style strings of any size as if they were OCaml strings.
+  Built on top of BigArray, and supports memory-mapping.

 ## Regular Expressions